Failure to Use a Turn Signal

 Motorists in the state of Georgia are required to signal when either turning or changing lanes.
 In the eyes of the law, signaling when turning is as fundamental and necessary a behavior as stopping at red lights or stop signs.
 This article will focus on two situations when using signals are appropriate.
 First, when performing a left turn, motor vehicle drivers must make sure to activate the front and rear turn signals on the left side of the vehicle.
 Individuals.
 Additionally, when performing a right turn, individuals must make sure to activate the front and rear turns signals on the right side of a vehicle.Ways that Turn Signal Accidents Occur

 Turn signals are an important aspect of operating a motor vehicle.
 In the same way that brake lights are designed to make sure that surrounding motor vehicle drivers have enough time to stop or slow down, turn signals allow other motorists to respond to a motor vehicle driver’s desire to change lanes.
-Some of the most common types of turn signal accidents include the following:
+Some of the most common types of accidents caused by a failure to use a turn signal include the following:

 - Head-on Collisions.
 Many head-on collisions occur each year that are due to the driver’s failure to signal left-hand turns.